-This point is especially helpful for treating nausea and vomiting, gastrointestinal discomfort, fatigue, and stress (15).
+This point is especially helpful for treating nausea and vomiting, gastrointestinal discomfort, fatigue, and help in stress reduction (15).
 It could also be helpful in cases of breast pain and abscess.

 Location: On the lateral side of the leg, four-finger width down the bottom of the knee cap, one thumb breadth towards the outside of the shin bone.

-Location: On the top of the foot, in between 4th and 5th metatarsal bones, the depression lateral to the tendon of extensor digit minimi of the foot.
+Location: On the top of the foot, in between the 4th and 5th metatarsal bones, the depression lateral to the tendon of extensor digiti minimi of the foot.